flaviorv/jogo_da_memoria/README.md

 # jogo_da_memoria
+-download the files
--copy the index path and paste in the browser url -have a fun
+-copy the index.html path and paste in the browser -have a fun